On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Introduction and main results

-\begin{theorem} Let $U$ be a geometrically regular connected semi-local scheme over a~field $k$.
+\begin{theorem} Let $U$ be a regular connected affine semi-local scheme over a~field $k$.
 Denote by $\Omega$ the generic point of $U$.
-Let $\bG$ be a fully reducible reductive group scheme over~$U$.
+Let $\bG$ be a strongly locally isotropic reductive group scheme over~$U$.
 Let $W$ be an affine $k$-scheme.
-Then a principal $\bG$-bundle over $W\times_k U$ is trivial, provided its restriction to $W\times_k\Omega$ is trivial. \end{theorem}
+Let $\cE$ be a principal $\bG$-bundle over $W\times_k U$.
+If the restriction of $\cE$ to $W\times_k\Omega$ is trivial, then $\cE$ is trivial. \end{theorem}